Arrival Day – Sunday: Arrival time is between 2:00 and 4:00 pm.*

 *Please do not bring dogs or other pets to camp.
 Thanks!

-We want to make your child's stay at Camp the best possible.
-If you have concerns prior to or while your child is at Camp, please e-mail firstname.lastname@example.org or call the office at 831.659.2615 during the day (9am-6pm) to speak with Susan or Steve; they are happy to talk with you.
+We want to make your child’s stay at Camp the best possible.
+If you have concerns prior to or while your child is at Camp, please e-mail firstname.lastname@example.org or call the Office at 831.659.2615 during the day (9am-6pm) to speak with Susan, Steve or Aimee; they are happy to talk with you.
 Staff members do not receive calls from camper parents during camp because they are very busy taking care of your child and all the other campers.
 Counselors are available to talk with you on check in day and at the end of the session.

 Should your child become ill at camp and is unable to participate in the normal camp activities for longer than one day, we will contact you to advise you of the steps we’ve taken to alleviate the illness.

-We highly recommend tuition insurance as protection in the event that a camper is unable to attend camp.
-You can choose either AMSkier’s Peace-of-Mind program at www.csatravelprotection.com or TravMark at www.travmark.com.
-They are both reasonably priced.
-Our stated policy on cancellations is that the only refund available after May 1 is the amount paid less the $300 deposit, only if the space can be filled by the camp.
+We highly recommend tuition insurance as protection in the event that a camper is unable to attend camp, and TravMark at www.travmark.com provides reasonably priced insurance.
+See our cancellation policies here.
 Please let us know if you have questions about the tuition insurance.

 Visitors at Camp

 Camp is a closed community, and we don’t have visitors at camp.
-If you need to see your child while Camp is in session, please contact Susan or Steve.
+If you need to see your child while Camp is in session, please contact Susan, Steve or Aimee.
 During the session campers may only leave Camp or a Camp excursion with their parents or guardians.

 Lost and Found

 Carmel Valley Tennis Camp is not responsible for lost or damaged clothing and personal possessions.
-We discourage campers from bringing expensive items to Camp (clothing, electronic games, jewelry, etc...).
-We have a lost and found area that we go through with the campers the night before the end of the session.
+We discourage campers from bringing expensive items to Camp (clothing, jewelry, etc…).
+We have a lost and found area that we go through with the campers every afternoon before our Team Tennis meeting and the afternoon before the end of the session.

 - Cafe Rustica – lunch & dinner – pizza to fresh fish – 831-659-4444